robstoll/atrium/README.md

 You can find an example in [floatingPointAssertions](https://github.com/robstoll/atrium/tree/master/domain/robstoll-lib/atrium-domain-robstoll-lib-common/src/main/kotlin/ch/tutteli/atrium/domain/robstoll/lib/creating/floatingPointAssertions.kt#L33) which makes use of explanatory assertions as well as providing a failure hint.

-Unfortunately I do not have the time to cover all cases, so let me know  if you want to know more -- either by opening an issue or via the [atrium Slack channel](https://kotlinlang.slack.com/messages/C887ZKGCQ) ([Invite yourself](http://slack.kotlinlang.org/)).
+Unfortunately we do not have the time to cover all cases, so let me know  if you want to know more -- either by opening an issue or via the [atrium Slack channel](https://kotlinlang.slack.com/messages/C887ZKGCQ) ([Invite yourself](http://slack.kotlinlang.org/)).

 ## Own Sophisticated Assertion Builders

 Do you want to write an own sophisticated assertion builder (or extend a current with more options) instead of an assertion function?
-Great, I do not provide hands on documentation yet (had only one question about it so far).
+Great, we do not provide hands on documentation yet (had only one question about it so far).
 Therefore, please have a look at the implementation, for instance how the sophisticated assertion builders for `Iterable<T>` are defined:
 [ch.tutteli.atrium.creating.iterable.contains](https://github.com/robstoll/atrium/tree/master/domain/api/atrium-domain-api-common/src/main/kotlin/ch/tutteli/atrium/domain/creating/iterable/contains).
 Notice that the implementation supports [Internationalization](#internationalization-1).

-I am willing to provide more documentation if you need it (please open an issue).
+We are willing to provide more documentation if you need it (please open an issue).
-In the meantime I might help you via slack, please post your questions in the [atrium Slack channel](https://kotlinlang.slack.com/messages/C887ZKGCQ)
+In the meantime we might help you via slack, please post your questions in the [atrium Slack channel](https://kotlinlang.slack.com/messages/C887ZKGCQ)
 ([Invite yourself](http://slack.kotlinlang.org/) in case you do not have an account yet).